ManuelePasini/slides-markdown/slides/graph_llm.md

         [130] explores the effect of grounding the pure graph in a real-world scenario, such as social networks, friendship graphs, or co-authorship graphs.
 In such graphs, nodes are described as people, and edges are relationships between people.
         ```

-    - <b> Encoding Graphs Into Implicit Feature Sequences </b>:  Usually train a graph encoder to encode the graph structure into a
-sequence of features and fine-tuning the LLMs to adapt to the new input format.
+    - <b> Encoding Graphs Into Implicit Feature Sequences </b>:  Usually train a graph encoder to encode the graph structure into a sequence of features and fine-tuning the LLMs to adapt to the new input format.

-## Large Language Models on Graphs: A Comprehensive Survey - TDKE, December 2024
+## Large Language Models on Graphs: A Comprehensive Survey - TKDE, December 2024

 ##### Applications - Pure graphs